-The properties of these modules were investigated in the aforementioned references.
-More geometrically, they are also studied as Ulrich bundles e.g. \cite{ESW, CH1, CH2, CKM}.
-Recently, this notion is generalized for each non-parameter $\fkm$-primary ideal $I$ as follows \cite{GOTWY1}, and it is studied actively (cf. \cite{GOTWY2, GOTWY3}).
-Namely, we say an MCM $R$-module $M$ is an Ulrich module ``\,with respect to $I$\," if it satisfies the following conditions:
+Several properties of these modules have been investigated in the aforementioned references.
+In a more geometric setting, they have been studied as Ulrich bundles, for example in \cite{ESW, CH1, CH2, CKM}.
+Recently, this notion was generalized for each non-parameter $\fkm$-primary ideal $I$ in \cite{GOTWY1}, and this notion has been actively studied (cf. \cite{GOTWY2, GOTWY3}).
+Namely, we say that an MCM $R$-module $M$ is an Ulrich module ``\,with respect to $I$\," if it satisfies the following conditions: